Offbeatmammal/ec_map/README.md

 - Saved data (location and 'home' positions) are saved per circuit so you can maintain more than one layout
 - Help button basically shows these instructions

-Primarily designed for desktop, though most functionality will work on iPad (not recommended/tested on phone sized devices).
+Primarily designed for desktop/laptop, though most functionality will work on iPad (not recommended/tested on phone sized devices).
 Due to default iPadOS behaviour, dragging of icons onto the map isn't supported, but dragging deployed units either by finger or pencil should work fine.

 # Config